davsaint89/PluginSigfox/README.md

 # Usage

 Once installed, go to 'Decoder' and then to 'Decoding Function' to write your script for decoding hex data.
-There's a test payload you may use to test your decoding function and once you are ready click on 'save&make live'.
+There's a test payload you may use to test your decoding function, once you are ready click on 'save&make live'.

 [Decoding example](https://res.cloudinary.com/di2vaxvhl/image/upload/v1630360340/Customer%20Success/DocsAssets/plugin-sigfox/pruebaDecoding.gif)